vaibhavgarg2004/Beverage-Price-Prediction/README.md

-# CodeX Beverage Price Prediction
+# Beverage Price Prediction

 An interactive web application built with Streamlit that predicts the optimal market price range for beverages based on customer demographics, preferences, and lifestyle choices.
 By leveraging a trained machine learning model, the app helps beverage companies quickly estimate price points for different customer segments.

 ---

 ## 🌐 Live Website
-You can try the tool live here: **[CodeX Beverage Price Prediction](https://vaibhav-project-beverage-price-prediction.streamlit.app/)**
+You can try the tool live here: **[Beverage Price Prediction](https://vaibhav-project-beverage-price-prediction.streamlit.app/)**

 ---